yield-bay/bay-web/README.md

    - [bay-api](https://github.com/yield-bay/bay-api) - GraphQL API that the frontend consumes.
    - [bay-watcher](https://github.com/yield-bay/bay-watcher) - Indexer for yield farms written in Rust.
-   - [bay-watcher-ts](https://github.com/yield-bay/bay-watcher-ts) - Indexer for yield farms written in Typescript.
+   - [bay-watcher-ts](https://github.com/yield-bay/bay-watcher-ts) - Indexer for yield farms written in TypeScript.

 4. Create a .env file and add the URL for `bay-api` from above.